 Bergeson & Campbell, P.C.
 (B&C®) offers comprehensive global services in responding to the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
 The manufacture, transport, labeling, and distribution of chemicals are a global business that must be managed correctly to avoid mishaps and ensure compliance.
 In 1992, the United Nations (UN) recognized, at the Rio Earth Summit, that developing the GHS on chemical classification, labeling, and handling of chemicals was the surest way to achieve international consistency on labeling and managing chemicals.
 The GHS is intended to standardize the criteria for classifying chemicals and hazard communication elements for material labeling and safety data sheets (SDS).
+The UN model is reviewed and revised frequently.

 What We Do